-($\alpha > 0$ in the model), and with the assumption that citizens are more willing to fight for democracy if the economic stakes are higher ($\gamma > 0$ in (4)).
-But these assumptions also imply that the exit from autocracy should fall with income, and this is not what we find.
+The asymmetric income effect on the two hazard rates reproduces earlier findings by Przeworski et al (2000) and (conditional on the specification) by Acemoglu et al (2005b).
+In terms of our model, a negative income effect on exit from democracy is consistent with the average democracy being more productive than the average autocracy ($\alpha > 0$ in the model), and with the assumption that citizens are more willing to fight for democracy if the economic stakes are higher ($\gamma > 0$ in (4)).
+But these assumptions also imply that the exit from autocracy should fall with income, which is not what we find.